cbrunet/typo3-cb_newscal/Documentation/Administrator/Index.rst

   The list of calendars to display. demand
-  The news demand object for the plugin. uid uid of the displayed plugin content object.
+  The news demand object for the plugin. navigation.monthsToScroll
+  Number of months needed to scroll backward or forward when navigating through months, according to *plugin.tx_news.settings.scrollMode* setting. uid uid of the displayed plugin content object.